 Today I stumbled upon this New York Times article titled: What’s Lost as Handwriting Fades?
 Reading this got me thinking about a recent conversation about motor skills and learning with some wonderful Facebook friends.
 This past Thursday during our weekly EdAppTalk we discussed the power of motor skills in relation to learning.
 Here is part of that interaction between author Roxie Munro, TWA writer Jo Booth, and math app developer Yevel Belyavskiy:

-It was this comment from Jo that got me thinking about a blog post pertaining to this phenomena of motor and learning, before I even gave Jo a chance to write about it I stumbled upon this piece from the New York Times and felt compelled to share.
+It was this comment from Jo that got me thinking about a blog post pertaining to this phenomenon of motor and learning before I even gave Jo a chance to write about it I stumbled upon this piece from the New York Times and felt compelled to share.
 Jo, you may want to share your expertise as an occupational therapist in another blog post, what you are saying has such validity and more educators need to understand this.

 Does handwriting matter?